 When will the 2018 certification exams be available?

-The 2017 certification exams will be available as of March 1, 2017.
-They include several new topics, such as questions related to Jenkins 2 and a broader focus on Jenkins Pipeline.
-For a complete overview of the changes, please download the CJE 2017 or CCJE 2017 Study Guides made available on this page, above.
+The 2018 certification exams will be available as of March 1, 2018.
+They are based on the 2017 topics with questions related to Jenkins 2 and a broader focus on Jenkins Pipeline.
+For a complete overview of the changes, please download the CJE 2018 or CCJE 2018 Study Guides made available on this page, above.

-I have already passed a 2016 certification exam.
-Do I now have to take the 2017 exam to maintain my certification?
+I have already passed a previous year’s certification exam.
+Do I now have to take the 2018 exam to maintain my certification?

 No. Your certification never expires.
 Your certification indicates the year your certification was obtained.
 It is up to you to decide if/when you would like to get a more current Jenkins certification.
-Please note that the 2017 exams are an evolution from the 2016 certification exams, not a completely new set of exams.
+Please note that the 2018 exams are an evolution from prior years’ certification exams, not a completely new set of exams.
 A significant number of questions are common to exams from both years.
-Therefore, your 2016 certification is still a valid indication that you have mastered core knowledge, skills and Jenkins best practices.
+Therefore, your older certification is still a valid indication that you have mastered core knowledge, skills and Jenkins best practices.

 Who should take the certification exam?

 The Jenkins Engineer is a functional specialist who understands continuous delivery/DevOps best practices and is able to leverage Jenkins features to implement continuous integration and continuous delivery.
 The study guides are essential to fully prepare for either test.
 Please check out the above study guides to better understand the scope and depth of these exams.

 How was this job profile defined?

 The job profile definition is the result of a collaborative effort by the Certification Advisory Board.
 The board is comprised of six members, made up of representatives from the Jenkins community, CloudBees customers and partners as well as CloudBees management, including Kohsuke Kawaguchi, founder and lead of the Jenkins project.

 What is the difference between Certified Jenkins Engineer and Certified CloudBees Jenkins Engineer?

 The Certified Jenkins Engineer exam focuses on Jenkins open source features.
-The Certified CloudBees Jenkins Engineer exam includes additional questions related to specific features of the CloudBees Jenkins solutions, such as: CloudBees Jenkins Operations Center, Role-based Access Control, Templates and other functionality.
+The Certified CloudBees Jenkins Engineer exam includes additional questions related to specific features of the CloudBees Core, including things like: CloudBees Operations Center, Role-Based Access Control, Templates and other functionality.